magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/UnityEngine.XR.MagicLeap.MLMedia.Player.md

 ### int GetHeight {#int-getheight}

-Get the height of the video in pixels
+Get the height of the video in pixels.

 ```csharp
 public int GetHeight()